snowy peaks of the New Zealand Southern Alps - shot at dusk

 Where to stay: you couldn’t hope for a posher base camp than the Hermitage Hotel.
 Just be sure to bag a room with views of Aoraki/Mount Cook.
 For something less pricey, check out the Aoraki/Mountain Cook Alpine Lodge.

-The North Island Resorts
+New Zealand’s North Island Ski Resorts

-The vast majority of New Zealand’s ski areas are in South Island: North Island, without a major alpine range of its own, has two commercial fields, on either side of a huge, sprawling and active volcano – Mount Ruapehu.
 In good visibility, the Ruapehu ski areas (Whakapapa and Turoa) provide some of the best skiing in the country, and Turoa has the biggest vertical drop (722m/2,369ft).
 But the volcano, which erupts on average every 50 years or so (most recently in 1995 and 1996), is a magnet for unsettled weather.

 Best for: the excitement of skiing on a volcano.